-In 2022, for the first time, all three Douglas gaelic clubs are pleased to offer registration through a single registration portal.
-This is a significant step on our journey to operating as One Club; other changes will become evident as the year progresses.
+In 2023, all three Douglas gaelic clubs are again pleased to offer registration through a single registration portal.

 - Club members may be photographed by the club during training/matches/club events, for promotional use on the club’s website, newsletters or other literature, according to the GAA guidelines.
 If you do not agree to this photo consent, please do so via your Foireann profile, and make sure to tell your coach.

 - Volunteering is at the heart of Douglas GAA Club, top to bottom.
-We are equal-opportunities, and wish to ensure a gender balance in this regard, particularly in coaching at Street Leagues.
+We are looking for both male and female coaches, particularly in Street Leagues.

-- Please reach out to your head-coach and let them know if you would like to help coach the players of tomorrow.
+- Please reach out to your head-coach and let them know if you could help in any way.

 - Or use the question in the registration form to tell us if you have a skill that we might avail of should the need arise.